Arrest of Apollo Quiboloy: Actions by the judiciary and the police

 Quiboloy had been charged with alleged child and sexual abuse under Republic Act No. 7610—both previously dismissed by a Davao City court in 2020 but later refiled; and qualified human trafficking under RA No. 9208, as amended before the Pasig Regional Trial Court (RTC).
 On May 28, the Supreme Court granted the request of the Department of Justice (DOJ) for the transfer of cases against Quiboloy from Davao City to Quezon City.
-Cresente, Paulene, and Ingrid Canada; Jackielyn Roy; and Sylvia Cemañes had been charged as well.
+Cresente, Paulene, and Ingrid Canada, Jackielyn Roy, and Sylvia Cemañes had been charged as well.

 On April 26, the Philippine National Police (PNP) confirmed the revocation of the firearms licenses of Quiboloy.
 Cresente Canada later surrendered at least 21 firearms to the PNP on May 27.

-On August 8, the Court of Appeals, granting the petition filed by the Anti–Money Laundering Council, ordered the freezing of Quiboloy's assets, which includes the bank accounts of himself, the KOJC and the Swara Sug Media Corporation.
+On August 8, the Court of Appeals, granting the petition filed by the Anti–Money Laundering Council, ordered the freezing of Quiboloy's assets, which included the bank accounts of himself, the KOJC, and the Swara Sug Media Corporation.

 Arrest warrants against Quiboloy, et al.

 Arrest warrants against Quiboloy and five associates were issued by the Davao City RTC Branch 12 and by a Pasig court.
 The former was served in April at the KOJC compound in Davao City.
-All co-accused either were arrested or surrendered to authorities, but later released on bail.
-Meanwhile, in March, Quiboloy was ordered arrested by the Senate for his refusal to attend the hearings, and went into hiding thereafter.
+All co-accused either were arrested or surrendered to authorities, but later released on bail.. in March, Quiboloy was ordered arrested by the Senate for his refusal to attend the hearings, and went into hiding thereafter.

-Former president Rodrigo Duterte, Quiboloy's close ally which would be the KOJC property administrator, advised him to "just get yourself arrested" or risk facing arrest.
-In April, Quiboloy, through an audio recording, refused to be caught alive and alleged an assassination plot against him by the Philippine and United States governments.
+Former president Rodrigo Duterte, Quiboloy's close ally and KOJC property administrator, advised him to "just get yourself arrested" or risk facing arrest.
+In April, Quiboloy, through an audio recording, stated he refused to be caught alive and alleged an assassination plot against him by the Philippine and United States governments.